Jolmberg/fn22snesticle/README.md

 | Z         | Select      |

-### Compatibility etc
+### Compatibility

-At the time of writing, little is known about the features or accuracy of SNESticle.
-It happily accepts standard SNES ROMS with or without the header (ie SMC or SFC files) and it runs a lot of games with no trouble.
-It does not seem to support external chips like the DSP or Super FX.
+Only NTSC ROMs are supported.
+Compatibility is generally good, with minor glitches in some games, and there seems to be no support for external chips like the DSP or Super FX (ie, no Mario Kart, and no Star Fox).
+Games that do not work at all (and files that are not even SNES ROMs) will typically crash the emulator.
+When that happens, there is no other recourse than turning your Gamecube off and on again.

 ## Further reading